Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-Today is off the saddle.
-We’ll enjoy our morning in Kyagar and then transfer by car to the area around the village of Khardung, which will be the base from which we complete the grand finale ride back to Leh on the following day.
-The drive there involves sightings of huge rocky spires and amazing rock formations as the road snakes its way around the desolate mountainside.
-Today's pace is free and easy as we give ourselves a break before conquering Khardungla Pass.
+We’ll enjoy our morning in the Nubra Valley and then transfer around 1.5 hours by car to the area around the village of Khardung, which will be our base for the grand finale ride back to Leh the following day.
+The drive involves sightings of huge rocky spires and amazing rock formations as the road snakes its way around the desolate mountainside.
+Today’s pace is free and easy as we give ourselves a break before conquering the Khardung La pass.
+We spend the night at nearly 4,000 metres above sea level, so make sure to bundle up!

 Homestay or Camping